Petlja/PLCT-Server/README.md

 poetry install
 ```

-It's also okay if you have done `poetry install` previousy.
+It's also okay if you have done `poetry install` previously.

 ## Run server in the development environment